ManuelSR26/manuelsr26.github.io/Contact.md

 ## <center> <span style="color:blue"> Let's connect </span>  </center>

-### If you are interested in Tech to improve people's lives, please add me via <a href="https://www.linkedin.com/in/manuel-silva-ramirez" target="_blank">LinkedIn</a>.
+### If you are interested in the intersection of Telecom and AI, ML & Data, please add me via <a href="https://www.linkedin.com/in/manuel-silva-ramirez" target="_blank">LinkedIn</a>.

 ### You can also [email me](mailto:manuel.isr@outlook.com).